moana68/Final-Project-MG/README.md

 No code was copy-pasted blindly.

 ## Motivation
 This project is inspired by my interest in cooking and my cultural background.
-It aims to highlight Albanian cuisine while applying computer science concepts such as algorithms, data processing, and web scraping.

 ---